 This course introduces the design, development, and management of geospatial databases, including multi-user enterprise geodatabases.
 In addition to learning about relational database design, students will construct and maintain spatial databases.

-This intermediate course reinforces and introduces additional key geographic concepts and techniques related to GIS, including coordinate systems, data management, spatial databases, geoprocessing, raster processing and analysis, digitizing and various types of spatial analysis.
+This intermediate course reinforces additional key geographic concepts and techniques related to GIS, including coordinate systems, data management, spatial databases, geoprocessing, raster processing and analysis, digitizing and various types of spatial analysis.

 GEOG XL 7

 This introductory course focuses on fundamental principles and concepts behind the use and application of geographic information systems (GIS).
 Students will learn how to think spatially, become familiar with information technology, produce maps, communicate effectively using spatial information, and conduct data analysis with GIS.